 We recommend creating a branch called

-master.
-Use this Staging environment and Git branch as your pre-production environment to test code, modules and extensions, payment gateways, shipping, product data, and much more.
-This environment will receive all services to match Production including Fastly, New Relic, Blackfire, and search.
+staging branch to provide a pre-production environment to test code, modules and extensions, payment gateways, shipping, product data, and much more.
+This environment provides the configuration for all services to match the Production environment including Fastly, New Relic APM, Blackfire, and search.

 Additional sections in this guide provide instructions and walk-throughs for final code deployments and testing production level interactions in a safe Staging environment.
-For best performance and feature testing, replicate your Production database into Staging.
+For best performance and feature testing, replicate your Production database into the Staging environment.

-You can have an unlimited number of inactive Git branches to store code.
+You can have an unlimited number of inactive branches to store code.
 To access, view, and test inactive branches, you must activate them.
-This environment does not support all services.
-For example, Fastly is not accessible in Integration.

 The process for developing in Integration requires the following process: